 Abuse may be committed by adult men or women and by other children and young people.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 The four types of abuse are physical, sexual, emotional and neglect a) Children Missing Education

+Details of the definitions of the 4 types of abuse are included as Appendix B and sexual exploitation.